-Venmo users can also get a Venmo-branded Mastercard, which allows them to withdraw funds from their Venmo accounts without transferring the funds to their checking accounts.
+Venmo users can also get a Venmo-branded MasterCard, which allows them to withdraw funds from their Venmo accounts without transferring the funds to their checking accounts.
 The card functions similarly to a regular debit card and is accepted everywhere; however, the only disadvantage is that Venmo charges a fee for cash withdrawals made with the card.

 Can Merchants use Venmo?

-What Is Venmo Chargeback?
+What is a Venmo Chargeback?

 A Venmo chargeback is a complaint a cardholder files with its issuing bank regarding a Venmo transaction.
-It differs from an internal Venmo conflict, typically handled directly by the payment platform.
+It differs from an internal Venmo dispute, typically handled directly by the payment platform.
 Venmo chargebacks can occur due to a variety of reasons.

-Why Do Chargebacks Happen?
+Why Do Venmo Chargebacks Happen?

 The Fair Credit Billing Act restricts a credit card holder’s liability for fraud to $50, and most issuers offer cardholders zero fraud responsibility as a perk.
 That increases the chances of an issuing bank trying to recover funds by filing a chargeback.